 - Run a dryer sheet over it.
 Just as dryer sheets stop static cling in clothes, they’ll also control it in your hair.
 In the winter, keep a used one in your purse or pocket.
 You can reuse it dozens of times before it needs replacing.

-Control Static In Your House
+How to Reduce Static Electricity In Your House

-Homemade Static Control Spray
+Homemade Anti-Static Spray